kcmankar/kcmankar.github.io/_posts/2021-11-14-Deep-Learning-Movie-Recommendations-based-on-plot-similarity.md

 1. Introduction:

-In this article we are going to build a movie recommendation system, but not based on score we are going to recommend movies based on the similarity of  their plot or summaries.
+In this article we are going to build a movie recommendation system, but not based on score of audience, we are going to recommend movies based on the similarity of their plots or summaries.

 We are using this [dataset](https://www.kaggle.com/jrobischon/wikipedia-movie-plots) for getting our summary of movie or plot of the movie.

+Here is a very very simple website UI I made for movie recommendation based on plot Link: **[site](https://kcmankar.github.io/website_movie_recommendations_sbert.github.io/)**, we will learn about the algorithm behind it in this article.

 2. Process: